De Anza Youth Badminton Clinic – Frequently Asked Questions

 Where do I park?

 If you wish to view the clinic session, the closest parking is in the Stelling Parking Structure, however all on-campus parking requires a permit ($3 available from pay stations on the northern corners of the structure and by the entry to the Physical Education complex).
-On the 1st Saturday of each month, parking is also complicated by the De Anza Flea Market, which uses the nearby lots and charges an event parking rate ($5 day).
+There are a few Green stalls which allow for 20 minutes of free parking located at the northwest corner of Lot C. On the 1st Saturday of each month, parking is also complicated by the De Anza Flea Market, which uses the nearby campus lots and charges an event parking rate ($5 day).

 On Flea Market Saturdays, you may enter lot C (the Stelling Parking Structure area) and inform the parking attendant that you are making a drop off for the Physical Education area.
 You will be allowed access to the lot, but if you park without a permit, you may be cited.

 Registration packets may be downloaded from here.

 Proceeds from this clinic support the De Anza College women’s badminton team